What Is a VPN?

 Signs of a risky or low-quality app:

-- "Free" Data Harvesting: If you don't pay, your data is the product sold to advertisers.
+- "Free" Data Harvesting: If you don't pay, your digital identity is the product sold to advertisers.

 - DNS & IP Leaks: Poorly built apps that expose your identity despite being "on".